-Total revenues for year ended 31 December 2013 were €68.2 million compared to €43.1 million for the year ended 31 December 2012.
-The Group's principal revenue streams are from its hotel operations, income from the sale of the residential apartments that the Group develops and property rental income.
+Total revenues for year ended 31 December 2014 were \in 36.9 million compared to \in 65.0 million for the year ended 31 December 2013.
+The Group's principal revenue streams are from its hotel operations, property rental income and income from the sale of the residential apartments.
 As the Group maintains a diversified portfolio of real estate investments, seasonality or cyclicality of yielded income or results is also highly diversified.